openvinotoolkit/openvino/docs/ops/comparison/IsInf_10.md

 **Outputs**

-* **1**: The result of element-wise mapping of infinite values applied to the input tensor.
-A tensor of type `T_BOOL` and shape equal to the input tensor.
+* **1**: The result of the element-wise mapping of infinite values applied to the input tensor.
+A tensor of the boolean type and shape equal to the input tensor.

 **Types**